Understand crypto

 +

 Not really.
-A better word is pseudonymous: your real identity is not always visible, but the masked identity and its transactions can be followed on-chain.
+A better word is pseudonymous: your real identity is not always visible, but the masked identity and its transactions can be followed on-chain. the crypto guide covers the useful basics before going further, and the crypto simulator helps visualise simple historical reference points.

 Can I lose my crypto?